Gittenburg/Attachments/README.md

 ## Planned features

-* `Special:ActuallyUnusedFiles` to list files which are both unused and unattached.
 * Magic words for statistics: `{{NUMBEROFATTACHMENTS}}` and `{{ATTACHMENTSFORNS:index}}`
 * `{{#attachments hide subpages: prefix}}` for use on content pages to hide subpages starting with the given prefix from the autoindex.